-18. Any electronic device that can store or transmit information that is brought into an audio secure room can compromise classified discussions.
+18. Any electronic device that can store or transmit information that is brought into an audio secure room can compromise discussions at SECRET or above.
 Devices that are not appropriately classified and/or accredited are not to be taken into audio secure rooms.
 For information on selecting appropriate ICT equipment and electronic devices, refer to: